anishaman6206/Optimizing-Weekly-Meal-Plan-using-CPLEX/README.md

-Project Title: Optimal Meal Plan Creator
+# Optimal Meal Plan Creator

+## Project Overview

-Objective: Designing an algorithm that generates an optimal weekly meal plan minimizing cost while maximizing nutrition as per the body's daily requirements, and accommodating dietary restrictions, preferences, and budget constraints
+The objective of this project is to design an algorithm that generates an optimal weekly meal plan that minimizes cost while maximizing nutrition according to the body's daily requirements.
+The algorithm accommodates dietary restrictions, preferences, and budget constraints.

+## Objectives

+- Design an algorithm to generate optimal weekly meal plans.
+- Minimize the cost of meals while maximizing nutritional value.
+- Ensure the meal plan meets the body's daily nutritional requirements.
+- Accommodate dietary restrictions, preferences, and budget constraints.

+## Methodology

-.
-Designed an Integer programming-based algorithm with OPL language in CPLEX that generates weekly meal plans with 12 variety meals
+- **Algorithm Design**: Developed an Integer programming-based algorithm using OPL language in CPLEX.
+- **Meal Plan Generation**: The algorithm generates weekly meal plans with 12 different meals.

-.
-The range of nutrition is constrained based on 'The American Journal of Clinical Nutrition' article on nutritional status and dietary intake
+- **Nutritional Constraints**: The range of nutrition is constrained based on an article from 'The American Journal of Clinical Nutrition' on nutritional status and dietary intake.

-.
-Categorized meal type as breakfast, lunch and dinner, ensuring each meal type appears at least once but no more than thrice per week
+- **Meal Categorization**: Meals are categorized into breakfast, lunch, and dinner, ensuring each meal type appears at least once but no more than thrice per week.

+## Conclusion

+This project demonstrates the design and implementation of an Integer programming-based algorithm to create cost-effective and nutritionally optimal weekly meal plans, accommodating various dietary restrictions and preferences.